jadecobra/python_tdd_exercises/source/sleep_duration.rst

   the terminal now shows an :doc:`AssertionError` since the duration function returns :doc:`None <data_structures_none>` and the test expects ``1`` as the duration when a sleep time of ``07:00`` and a wake time of ``08:00`` is given

-* modify the return value for the duration function to the expectation
+* change the return value for the duration function to the expectation

   .. code-block:: python